-The mass transition to electric vehicles will require a large amount of additional electricity and the creation of networks of chargers and charging stations.
+One solution to existing environmental problems is the production of electric vehicles.
+The mass transition to electric vehicles will require a significant increase in the amount of electricity produced and the creation of networks of chargers and charging stations.

-To solve this problem, an energy unit (EU) was developed as a charger and charging station for slow, fast and accelerated charging of batteries using ferroelectric.
+To solve this problem, an energy unit (EU) was developed, which is a charger and charging station for slow, fast and accelerated charging of batteries using the polarization control of ferroelectric.

-In short, the principle of operation of the EU is to release the "frozen" energy of the chemical reaction between the oxidant and the substance of the ferropiezoactive, which is a multicomponent system of solid solutions [1].
+Briefly, the principle of the EU operation is to release the "frozen" energy of the chemical reaction between the oxidizer and the substance of the ferropiezoactivate, which is a multicomponent system of solid solutions [1].

-Polarization control is reduced to the technology of reducing energy consumption by changing the compressibility and electroelasticity multicomponent of ferropiezoactive dielectrics [1, 2].
-As a result, additional energy is generated, which is 3.5-4 times higher (depending on the electrical modification of the ferroelectric and inclusion in electrical circuits) than the energy consumed from an alternating voltage source.
-This additional (excess) electrical energy is also the result of a phase transition of the second kind, migration and dipole polarization.
-It is formed in two stages: the first stage is an increase in the polarization of the ferroelectric, and the second stage is an increase in the electric power at the EU outlet [3].

-Structurally, the EU is a multicomponent piezoceramic elements of a certain size and shape with metal contacts and current leads attached to them for inclusion in an electrical circuit.
-Ferroelectric is a multicomponent ferropiezoactive element with important characteristics for electromechanical converters, high piezo- and dielectric properties: mechanical strength and electroelasticity.
-It also meets certain requirements: serial suitability, compactness, adaptability, etc. [4].
-Therefore, the EU is easy to implement.
-In addition, these ceramics are relatively inexpensive to produce.
-In connection with the above, the use of EU ferroelectric ceramics as a charger or charging station allows you to do with fewer of them, saves electricity by about 3.5 - 4 times and, of course, the cost of charging.
+Polarization control boils down to the technology of energy reduction by changing the electroelasticity compressibility and multicomponent ferropiezoactive dielectrics [1, 2].
+As a result, additional energy is released, which is 3.5-4 times greater (depending on the electrical modification of the ferroelectric and incorporation into electric circuits) than the energy consumed from an alternating voltage source.
+It is formed in two stages: the first stage is the increase in polarization of the segmentelectric, and the second stage is the increase in electric power at the EU output [3].
+Structurally, an EU is a multicomponent piezoceramic element of a certain size and shape with metal contacts and current leads attached to them for inclusion in an electrical circuit.
+A ferroelectric is a multicomponent ferropiezoelectric element with important characteristics for electromechanical transducers, high piezo- and dielectric properties: mechanical strength and electroelasticity.
+It also meets certain requirements: seriality, compactness, adaptability, etc. [4].
+Therefore, EU is easy to implement.
+In addition, this ceramic is relatively inexpensive to produce.
+In connection with the above, the use of ferroelectric ceramics EU as a charger or charging station allows you to do with less of them, saves electricity by about 3.5 -4 times and, of course, the cost of charging.

-2. Brief description of the design and operation of the EU.
-Mathematical model of an electromechanical converter combined with an electrochemical generator
+2. Description of the principle of operation and design of the EU.
+Mathematical model of electromechanical converter combined with electrochemical generator

 In connection with the above, an alternative innovative technology using an electrochemical generator (ECG) based on ferro-piezoelectric ceramics was developed EC.
 Such an ECG simultaneously increases the specific power and specific energy.
-Theoretical and experimental studies show that ferro-piezoelectric ceramicbased devices, for which artificially produced ferro-piezoelectric ceramics are used, may be a more effective alternative to the devices and technologies currently used by leading companies [1-4].
+Theoretical and experimental studies show that ferro-piezoelectric ceramic-based devices, for which artificially produced ferro-piezoelectric ceramics are used, may be a more effective alternative to the devices and technologies currently used by leading companies [1-4].